tessafallon/big-todo/README.md

 ## Instructions

 Create a Todo List app that passes the integration tests.
-Don't worry about bells and whistles (unelss you want to).
+Don't worry about bells and whistles (unless you want to).